 Using the word “new” is a bit of a misnomer here.
 There is not really anything new happening other than our asking for new awareness and being shown it.
 Plant the right seeds and with the right care, they will grow.
 What’s new here is that we perceive ourselves as being fertile soil, before we plant the seed.
 Great potential abounds in fertile soil, whether or not the seeds are dropped in.
 Our entire consciousness is outrageously fertile soil.

 Whatever situation we find ourselves in, we always have choices.
 Old situations can be met with new reactions.
 Or new situations can still be met with old habitual reflexes.
 If we’re not paying attention to what we’re doing, we’ll fall right over that edge.
 When we cry and moan about every little thing that happens, we’re in it deep.
 But we can turn all that crap into fertilizer for great growth.
 It’s our choice.

 Most of us aren’t aware of this battle going on inside.
 It has secretly made us fear our instinctual drives and impoverished our souls.
 We can never thrive in such a climate of self-rejection.
 And religious commands to love aren’t going to move the meter as long as this dualistic split keeps humming along.
 Only through unification—by finding and healing this split—will self-liking no longer be confused with self-indulgence.
-Then honest self-confrontation won’t bring us to our knees with self-loathing.
+Then honest self-confrontation won’t bring us to our knees with self-loathing, but instead bolster our self-esteem.
 The pathway to peace is by truly accepting the ugliest in ourselves without losing sight of our intrinsic beauty.